 Hungary-born photographer/director Krisztián Éder received a BA in photography at Moholy-Nagy University of Art and Design in Budapest, and found his stride from the get-go as an independent, self-taught photographer.
 He recalls falling in love with photography as a teenager, attracted to the nuances of the human character: “I believe genuine presence will bring value to the product itself.
 This idea not only relieves me of the pressure to create ‘good content,’ but invites me to find pleasure in the process,” he says of his immersive process.

-Éder’s work has been featured in publications like Holiday Magazine, Self Service, and Unemployed Magazine, and he’s been commissioned by fashion brands such Everlane, Theory, Tory Burch, and Uniqlo.
+Éder’s work has been featured in publications like D Repubblica, Holiday, Self Service, Unemployed, and WSJ.
+Magazine, and he’s been commissioned by fashion brands such as Everlane, Massimo Dutti, Petar Petrov, Theory, The Row, Tory Burch, and Uniqlo.

-Krisztián Éder is based in Brooklyn, New York.
+Krisztián Éder is based between Brooklyn and Paris.

 For all enquiries contact Sam Lane at [email protected]View Latest News